 - 2 tablespoons lemon juice

-Makes about 30 small pancakes.
-You can make them larger if you want.
-The recipe serves about 2 to 3 people depending on your appetite.
+Makes about 30 very small pancakes, but feel free to make them larger if you want.
+The recipe serves about 3 to 4 people depending on your appetite.

 You can use a milk substitute as I indicated above, such as almond milk, hemp, coconut or soy milk for these little pancakes.
 Any will work so choose your favorite.